Huperzine A: Effects

 Huperzine A has been investigated as a possible treatment for diseases characterized by neurodegeneration such as Alzheimer's disease, and there is some evidence from small-scale studies that it can benefit cognitive functioning, global clinical status, and ability to engage in activities of daily living (ADLs) among individuals with the disease.
 In a 2016 systematic review of systematic reviews, huperzine A was associated with a standardized mean difference of 1.48 (95% CI, 0.95–2.02) compared to placebo on measures of ADL among people with dementia, but the evidence was very low-quality and uncertain.
 In a 2022 umbrella review, huperzine A was associated with broad benefits to dementia patients' cognitive functioning, but the degree of heterogeneity in measurements and outcomes of the reviewed studies indicated publication bias toward huperzine A benefit.

 Use in organophosphate poisoning

 Huperzine A might be useful in the treatment of organophosphate nerve agent poisoning by preventing damage to the central nervous system caused by such agents.

+Use as oneirogen

+Likely due to its action as an acetylcholinesterase inhibitor, huperzine A has shown lucid dreaming promoting properties and has been used as oneirogen.